 In December of last year(2016) it was discovered that a group of Russian criminals (AFK13) are making between $3 million and $5 million every day.
 They fake clicks on video ads with a bot army.
 Outstream video is a stand-alone autoplay ad solution.
 It combines a video player and advertisement into one.

+So Outstream vs Instream video, what is the difference?
 Outstream can seamlessly blend with existing premium content (think ESPN.com, Yahoo, Huffpo, etc).
 This makes it hard for bot armies to exploit.
 The result is higher click engagement, improved viewability, scaleability, and more effective tracking.
-The best part is it doesn't need an existing video to appear in front of.
+The best part is it doesn't need an existing video to appear in front of it.